FloodWise Property Report frequently asked questions

 Council uses the best available information for the FloodWise Property Report, however some flooding sources may not be available when the report is produced.
-You can use the 1% chance in any year Average Recurrence Interval or Defined Flood Level for development purposes or consult a Registered Professional Engineer of Queensland for a more detailed flood study of a property.
+You can use the 1% chance in any year Average Recurrence Interval or Defined Flood Level for development purposes or alternatively consult a Registered Professional Engineer of Queensland for a more detailed flood study of a property.

 If a property is a large allotment or within an overland flow path, Council is unable to supply an accurate minimum habitable floor level on the FloodWise Property Report.
 In this situation, Council recommends you contact a Registered Professional Engineer of Queensland to determine the minimum habitable floor level for a specific property.